algolia/docsearch/docs/src/recomended-configuration.md

   flow (i.e. `lvl0` appears before `lvl1`).

 - Use the standard title tags like `h1`, `h2`, `h3` ...
-Do not forget to set a unique `id` or `name` attribute to these elements as described previously.
+Do not forget to set a unique `id` or `name` attribute to these elements as previously described.

 - Stay consistent and do not follow that we need to have some regularity along the HTML flow [as presented here][1].